310mc/https-310mc.github.io-tl/source/_posts/sweet_halloween/dis_harmony.md

 {% endbubble %}

 {% bubble Kanata %}
-Ehehe.
+ufufu.
 Shinobu, even you say stuff like that now\~ Lately, it feels like you are assertive to me, as well\~♪
 {% endbubble %}

 {% bubble Shinobu %}